Federal Tax Police Service of the Russian Federation: Post-Soviet Tax Enforcement Legislation

-Tax police take oath
+Public Education on Tax Policing

-In the Federal Tax Police Service was established Academy of Tax Police, and several other educational institutions.
+The Federal Tax Police Service began publishing The Tax Police newspaper and established several educational institutions, such as the Academy of Tax Police.
 Published the newspaper "The tax police".
 On television director Apasyanom was created series about the tax police: "Maroseyka, 12".
 Publication of the book detective genre of the tax police, among them books department staff writer Nikolai Ivanov ("The Department of Tax Police", and others).

 In some other countries of CIS and Lithuania were established similar offices.
 Subsequently, the Kazakh tax police was transformed into the financial police, in charge of fighting corruption.